-Let’s admit it, anything involving a competition tends to trigger Dad’s testosterone — oops.
-I meant to say pique their interest.
+Lots of dads thrive on a little bit of competition.
 But the difference is, this time, instead of being the kind of dad who feigns loss, they won’t feel bad about beating the kids.
 And to add a little more sauce to your fun rivalry, have a prize ready for the one who wins the most games.

-Have dad make a list of his favorite things.
+Have dad make a list of his favorite things on Father’s Day or before.
 Everyone gets a chance to write down what they think the correct answer is.
 Dad is totally the judge and jury on this one, and he gets to choose the reward for getting it correct or the consequence of a wrong answer.
 He can do something like have you bite a lemon for the wrong answer or pass out M&M’s for the right ones.
 It’s his call.

 How good are you at acting it out?
-If dad is pretty good, you might want to be on his charade team.
+If dad is pretty good, you might want to be on his charade team if you play this Father’s Day game.
 Create categories like popular movies, songs, or animals.
-Each person pulls one and acts it out — trying to get their team to guess the answer.
+Each person pulls one and acts it out — trying to get their team to guess the answer — even more fun if all the options to act out are dad-themed.
 This is a fun way of pulling everyone together and having a good laugh with dad on his day.

-It’s time to find your center and go up against dad in the Yoga Pose Challenge.
+It’s time to find your center and go up against dad in the Yoga Pose Challenge on Father’s Day.
 You can Google some yoga positions or pull up a quick beginners video on YouTube.
 If dad hasn’t been working on his downward dog or warrior pose, he might just get beat by the limber kiddos.
 Whoever falls first loses.

-Father’s Day is an excellent time to pull out this oldie but goodie.
-And the new Twister games give the spinner the option to make up their own call.
-For example, instead of saying put your right hand on the blue circle, you’d say put your right hand on your stomach or your left foot in the air.
-So it’s Twister… but with a twist.
+Father’s Day is an excellent time to pull out this oldie but goodie game.
+And you can make it even more complicated by playing Twister with a twist: Give the spinner the option to make up their own call.
+For example, instead of saying put your right hand on the blue circle, they can direct players to put their right hand on their stomach or left foot in the air.

 This is a game of strategy and finesse, and that alone will fuel everyone’s competitive side.
 Each player takes a turn removing a wooden block from the bottom of the tower without touching the other blocks.
 If you successfully dislodge your block, carefully place it on top and hope the new position doesn’t make the wood tower topple.
 Try not to hold your breath the whole time.